liangrj2014/ISPD24_contest/index.md

 Figure 1 Example of GCell definition and global routing solution. (a) shows an example of GCell definition; (b) depicts a global routing solution.

 ### Anouncement
+- We've released the evaluation scripts on Oct 28, 2023.
+- To simplify the entry process for the competition, we've extracted routing resource information and netlist data from LEF and DEF files and stored them in simplified formats.
+As a result, participants can tackle the contest challenge as an optimization problem within the GCell grid graph, which can be formally expressed mathematically. - Oct 28, 2023.
 - Registration opens on Sep 13, 2023!
 - Released the first set of benchmarks on Sep 13, 2023
 - Released the docker for environment setup on Sep 13, 2023